gnuton/asuswrt-merlin.ng/README.md

 My builds should support all features available in the original Merlin firmware, sometime I do unleash some extra features too for some specific models.
 The images are build in the cloud for transparency and the opensource code is publicly available in this github repository.

-If you enjoy this project feel free to scroll all the way down and check how you can ❤️ this project!
+If you enjoy this project feel free to scroll all the way down and check on how you can ❤️ this project!

 ---------------------